speterlin/smartxchange/README.md

 * Turbolinks for faster web navigation

-* Bootstrap template and sass for styling
+* Bootstrap template and Sass for styling

 * BCrypt for encryption